BSc (Hons), MSc

 I closely work with Prof Gabriele C DeLuca on characterising novel post-mortem molecular markers in Multiple Sclerosis.
 I am developing a high-throughput system for the culture cerebral organoids with Prof Francis G Szele and Prof Hua Ye.
 As a Research Assistant for OPTIMA, I work with Dr Louise Silver and analyse the clinical processes underpinning dementia.

 Abishek received his Master of Science in Neuroscience (2016-2017) from the Department of Experimental Psychology and St Catherine's College, University of Oxford.
-He was awarded with the prestigious Felix Scholarship to pursue his graduate studies at Oxford, specialising in neurodevelopment, motor systems, molecular neuroscience and clinical mental health.
+He was awarded the Felix Scholarship to pursue his graduate studies at Oxford, specialising in neurodevelopment, motor systems, molecular neuroscience and clinical mental health.

 Before moving to Oxford, Abishek completed a Bachelors of Science (Honours) in Medical Biotechnology (2012-2016) from Amity University Uttar Pradesh, India.
 At Amity, he was awarded with a Gold Medal and Chancellor's Award in recognition of his academic and social welfare activities.